Esri/arcgis-maps-sdk-javascript-samples-beta/packages/coding-components/templates/webpack/readme.md

 defineCodingElements(window, { resourcesUrl: "https://js.arcgis.com/coding-components/next/assets" });
 ```

-We use [`src/index.js`](./src/index.js) to load our data, define our custom elements, and utilize various kinds of properties in the editor.
-It is a must to define both the Calcite and Coding elements.
+Use [`src/index.js`](./src/index.js) to load the data, define custom elements, and utilize various kinds of properties in the editor.
+Both the Calcite and Coding elements must be defined.

 #### CSS